thomasgolda/Human-Pose-Estimation-for-Real-World-Crowded-Scenarios/README.md

 ## Citation

-We believe in open research and we are happy if you find this code useful.
+We believe in open research and we are happy if you find our work inspiring.
-If you use it, please cite our [work](link zu arxiv paper nach submission).
+If you use our code and results, please cite our [work](link zu arxiv paper nach submission).

 ```latex
 @inproceedings{golda2019crowdposeestimation,